IllumiDesk/illumidesk/CONTRIBUTING.md

 Linters and formatters are set up with pre-commit-hooks.
 If you aren't used to pre-commit hooks you may gasp for oxygen once you attempt to commit your changes for the first time.
 Even when you do get used to it the idea of having to run the same add/commit multiple times may be nerve racking.
 (Ok so there is a little drama in there, its not that bad).
 Having the pre-commit-hooks in place helps speed up the PR review process so we can focus on the important stuff.

 The CI/CD pipeline will check coding style but will not error out.
-There may be situations where minor coding style errors are less important that in important merges to the master trunk.
+There may be situations where minor coding style errors are less important that in important merges to the `main` branch.
 However, these are considered on a case-by-case basis.

 ## Commit Messages, Changelog, and Releases